 "There are three kinds of falsehoods: lies, damned lies, and statistics."

-Numbers and formulas are supposed to represent "objective scientific data" you cannot deny and examined by intelligent and experienced experts.
-Now the Consummate Liar wants his forgeries to look undeniably "scientific", so why not use the magic of numbers that the not-so-math-literate masses could never deny?
-They say that statistic don't lie, and while that may be true, liars do use statistics.
+Numbers and formulas are supposed to represent "objective scientific data" you cannot deny which have been examined by intelligent and experienced experts.
+The Consummate Liar wants his forgeries to look undeniably "scientific", so why not use the magic of numbers that the not-so-math-literate masses could never deny?
+They say that statistics don't lie, and while that may be true, liars do use statistics.

-This trope covers all instances of Artistic License - Statistics where statistics are used to deceive people as to the truth.
+This trope covers all instances of Artistic License Statistics where someone manipulates statistics to present a misleading picture of the truth.
 The problem is, people do not pay attention to the context, just the numbers.
 For example, the statement "Brand X is 84% fat-free" sounds good until you realize that this means the food product is 16% fat by weight.
-Also, "fastest growing" could mean that there used to be one customer and then there were five more, making a five-hundred percent increase.
-You should also notice Absolute Comparatives: it's fastest growing, but specifically compared to when/what?
+Also, "fastest-growing" could mean that there used to be one customer and then there were five more, making a five-hundred percent increase.
+You should also notice Absolute Comparatives: it's fastest-growing, but specifically compared to when/what?

 The whole business of throwing percentages at people in advertising, politics and other forms of propaganda is almost destined for this kind of abuse.
 Relative measures are more likely to be understood accurately, and thus are less likely to be used in advertising.